 What Is WordPress?

 WordPress is the world’s most popular site builder.
-It powers more than 43% of all websites on the internet, that’s millions of websites all over the world.
+It powers more than 43% of all websites on the Internet, which means it is used on millions of websites worldwide.

-It’s important that you don’t confuse the WordPress.org content management system (CMS) with the WordPress.com blog hosting service.
+It’s important not to confuse the WordPress.org content management system (CMS) with the WordPress.com blog hosting service.

 For more details, see our side-by-side comparison of WordPress.com vs. WordPress.org.